xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

 instance [IsAffine X] (r : Γ(X, ⊤)) : IsAffine (X.basicOpen r)
 ```

-*Natural Language:* If $X$ is an affine scheme and $r$ is a global section, then the basic open set $D(r)$ is also affine.
+If $X$ is an affine scheme and $r$ is a global section, then the basic open set $D(r)$ is also affine.
 This is the scheme-theoretic analog of the fact that localizations of rings give affine schemes.

 = Localization Properties